rdlauer/articles/nativescript/code-samples/post.md

 ## Start Copying-and-Pasting

-The focus of our code samples is to provide the examples and building blocks you need to be successful with NativeScript.
+The focus of our free and open source code samples is to provide the examples and building blocks you need to be successful with NativeScript.
 The [marketplace code samples](https://market.nativescript.org/?tab=samples) are here for you to fork to your heart's content, enjoy! 💖